Q: Is the Winter Festival in-person or online?

 Q: What is a 100% Subscriber?

 A: 100% Subscribers include a tax-deductible gift equal to their subscription.
-This gift helps cover the full production cost of each concert.
+This gift helps cover additional costs associated with producing our festival.

 Q: When does the early subscription renewal period end?